 The first country to kick off the desmokification process, a total ban was imposed here in 2004, and seems to be strictly enforced.

 Many have chosen not to have smoking rooms (about 99%).
-Fortunately, the weather is often good and plenty of outdoors seating opportunities, so smoke ahead!
+Fortunately, the weather is often good and plenty of outdoor seating opportunities, so smoke ahead!

-Latvia (Riga): Total ban.
+Riga: Total ban.

 In late 2014 amendments to the law considering smoking ban took effect and included whole areas surrounding educational institutions, apartment building balconies, entrances and staircases as prohibited areas where smoking is not allowed.

 Since 2013, the Dutch parliament agreed on a total ban in the hospitality sector with 77-73, with no exceptions for smaller, owner-operated bars.

-Norway (Oslo): No smoking!
+Oslo: No smoking!

 The Norwegians have banned smoking in bars and restaurants in 2004 already, as one of the first in Europe.
 This ban includes the immediate areas surrounding the doorways, etc.

 Smaller establishments may allow smoking though, and very large establishments can install physically separated and properly ventilated smoking rooms.

-Romania (Bucharest): Yes, no problem.
+Bucharest: Yes, no problem.

 The smoking ban in Bucharest seems to be poorly enforced.

-Serbia (Belgrade): Where can’t you smoke?
+Belgrade: Where can’t you smoke?

-Serbia tried going along for the non-smoking ride in 2011, but gave it up quickly.
+Serbia tried going along for the non-smoking ride in 2011 but gave it up quickly.
 The more reputable establishments have non-smoking areas though.

-Slovenia (Ljubljana): A pretty comprehensive ban.
+Ljubljana: A pretty comprehensive ban.